HEICO (HEI)

 12. Is Now The Time To Buy HEICO?

-There are multiple reasons why we think HEICO is an amazing business.
+There is a lot to like about HEICO.
 First of all, the company’s revenue growth was exceptional over the last five years.
-And while its cash profitability fell over the last five years, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, HEICO’s impressive operating margins show it has a highly efficient business model.
+On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.

 HEICO’s P/E ratio based on the next 12 months is 59.8x.
-Expectations are high given its premium multiple, but we’ll happily own HEICO as its fundamentals shine bright.
+A lot of good news is certainly baked in given its premium multiple, but we’ll happily own what we believe is one of the best businesses in our coverage.
 It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany high valuations.